DuggyL/frontend-milestone-project-2/README.md

 This frontend project is designed to raise Alzheimer's awareness in an interactive, easily digestible reading layout with a simple memory base game to keep visitors engage and emphasise the importance of brain exercises to improve short term memory.
 The website will not be comprehensive but present bitesize information to help visitors understand Alzheimer's.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for the potential visitors.

 ## Purpose & Goals
-- Fun memoery base game (match pairs game) for visitor to play.
+- Fun memory base game (match pairs game) for visitor to play.
 - Raise awareness of Alzheimer's.
 - Provide bitsize information to visitor (Types of dementia, diagnosis and treatments).
 - Encourage visitor to participate in "World Alzheimer's Awareness Month".